 {\bf{Ordering of elements in the languages:}} A language corresponds to a set of program behaviors.
 We model this set in an abstract manner, only assuming the presence of a total order over this set, without prescribing any specific ordering relation.
 Thus, languages are modeled as sets of natural numbers.
 While such an assumption might seem restrictive, we argue that this is not the case in the setting of CEGIS, where the ordering relation is used specifically to model the oracle's preference for returning specific kinds of counterexamples.
-The assumption ensures that the preferential selection of examples from the language by an oracle is deterministic.
 For example, consider the case where elements of a language are input/output traces.
 We can construct a totally ordered set of all possible input/output traces using the length of the trace as the primary ordering metric and the lexicographic ordering as the secondary ordering metric.
 Thus, an oracle producing smallest counterexample would produce an unique trace which is shortest in length and is lexicographically the smallest.
 The exact choice of ordering is orthogonal to results presented in our paper, and using the natural numbers allows us to greatly simplify notation.